gohugoio/hugo/content/en/getting-started/installing.md

 1. Download the latest zipped Hugo executable from [Hugo Releases][releases].
 2. Extract all contents to your `..\Hugo\bin` folder.
-3. The `hugo` executable will be named as `hugo_hugo-version_platform_arch.exe`.
-Rename the executable to `hugo.exe` for ease of use.
-4. In PowerShell or your preferred CLI, add the `hugo.exe` executable to your PATH by navigating to `C:\Hugo\bin` (or the location of your hugo.exe file) and use the command `set PATH=%PATH%;C:\Hugo\bin`.
+3. In PowerShell or your preferred CLI, add the `hugo.exe` executable to your PATH by navigating to `C:\Hugo\bin` (or the location of your hugo.exe file) and use the command `set PATH=%PATH%;C:\Hugo\bin`.
 If the `hugo` command does not work after a reboot, you may have to run the command prompt as administrator.

 ### Less-technical Users